thoughtspot/thoughtspot.github.io/_reference/api/pinboard-download-api.md

 ```

 ## Response Example
-The Pinboard automatically downloads as a PDF.
-There is no JSON response.
+The response appears in the form of a raw pdf file.